You Dare To Call Me A Terrorist

 2014-07-28 JoeMcDonnell+

-Joe McDonnell was an Provisional IRA volunteer (óglach) imprisoned in the Maze H-blocks.
+Joe McDonnell was a Provisional IRA volunteer (óglach) imprisoned in the Maze H-blocks.
 He was the fifth hunger-striker to die, on July 8th, 1981 after 61 days.
-The Wolfe Tones wrote a ballad in his memory (for their 1983 LP A Sense Of Freedom), which FAI chief John Delaney was recorded singing in a Dublin pub a few weeks ago after a 4-1 win by the Republic over the US in a friendly.
-He at first denied it was him, then apologized, and has kept his job (sources).
-As of this morning, the song, re-released by the Wolfe Tones as a charity Christmas single in aid of the Simon Community, is the #7 single at itunes.ie.
-The mural above was painted in July.
+The Wolfe Tones wrote a ballad in his memory (for their 1983 LP A Sense Of Freedom), which FAI chief John Delaney was recorded singing in a Dublin pub a few weeks ago (November, 2014) after a 4-1 win by the Republic over the US in a friendly.
+He at first denied it was him, then apologized, and has kept his job (Guardian).

 anyone know where this mural is?